 My pet needs to be sedated for exam/treatment—can you give a sedative shot?

-I don’t offer injectable sedation at this time.
-If your pet is so intractable that injectable sedation is needed in order to safely perform an exam/treatment, you will still be charged $150 for the house call and referred out to an animal hospital for sedation.
+No. If your pet is so intractable that injectable sedation is needed in order to safely perform an exam/treatment, you will still be charged $150 for the house call and referred out to an animal hospital for injectable sedation.

 Do you carry oxygen, heart medications, emergency drugs, or narcotics (Tramadol, Fentanyl)?

 No to all of the above.
-If your pet is having trouble breathing or is in a lot of pain, go to your closest emergency animal hospital as soon as possible.
+If your pet needs oxygen or any of the aforementioned medications then go to your closest emergency animal hospital as soon as possible.
+Call them on your way there so they can prepare for your arrival.

 Do you offer emergency house calls?